gumaerc-testorg/cms.361-spring-2014/content/pages/assignments-and-student-work.md

 ### Example Project

-["From Stop Watching Us to The Day We Fight Back: An Analysis of the Success of Actions Within the Broader Context of the Anti-Surveillance Movement" (PDF)]({{< baseurl >}}/resources/mitcms_361s14_finalpaper) by An MIT Student.
+{{% resource_link 6629d8d5-d51b-980e-4491-2e16f815a24d "\"From Stop Watching Us to The Day We Fight Back: An Analysis of the Success of Actions Within the Broader Context of the Anti-Surveillance Movement\" (PDF)" %}} by An MIT Student.
 Used with permission.

 Final Project Presentation
 --------------------------